groops-devs/groops/INSTALL.md

     ```

 2. *(Optional)* Set the environment variable `OPENBLAS_NUM_THREADS` to the number of threads to use for matrix operations.

+GROOPS depends on data files such as Earth rotation, Love numbers, and wavelet coefficients.
+An initial data set that is regularly updated is available on [our FTP server](https://ftp.tugraz.at/outgoing/ITSG/groops/).
+You can choose between downloading the data directory or a single [zip file](https://ftp.tugraz.at/outgoing/ITSG/groops/data.zip) with the same content.

 ## Linux